 Self care and braces:

 Using correct posture (see Posture for a Healthy Back) and keeping your spine in alignment are the most important things you can do for your back.
 The lower back (lumbar curve) bears most of your weight, so proper alignment of this section can prevent further slippage and injury to your spinal nerves and discs.
 You may need to make adjustments to your daily standing, sitting, and sleeping habits.
 You may also need to learn proper ways to lift and bend (see Self care for Back Pain).
 You may need to wear a back brace for a short period of time while you strengthen the abdominal and lower back muscles.
 The brace may decrease muscle spasm and pain as well as help immobilize your spine and help the healing process.
 Your doctor may refer you to an orthotist who specializes in custom-made braces.

 The goal of physical therapy is to help you return to full activity as soon as possible.
-Exercise is very helpful for pain and it can help you heal faster (see Exercise for a Healthy Back).
+Exercise is very helpful for pain and it can help you heal faster.
 Physical therapists can instruct you on proper lifting and walking techniques, and they'll work with you to strengthen your abdominal muscles and lower back (see Self care for Back Pain).
 They'll also encourage you to increase the flexibility of your spine and legs.